Learn More About Factors that Can Impact Your Shipping Times

 Hurricanes, snowstorms, flash flooding, and similar natural disasters can often make roads hard to navigate or oceans and skies dangerous.
 Our goal would be to help you understand when these risks are highest in certain areas and how to plan a shipment when heavy rains, winds, and other weather complications arise.

 A port of entry can be either an airport or a seaport, depending on the mode of transport you are using.
-If you are shipping across a long distance or using intermodal transportation, your goods may call more than one port during its trip.
+If you are shipping across a long distance or using intermodal transportation, your goods may call more than one port during their trip.
 However, with billions of tons of cargo traveling across the world every day, your carrier is probably not the only shipping company bringing their goods through the port.

 Congestion is, unfortunately, a common issue that can lead to shipping delays, and is often hard to predict if you aren’t a seasoned freight forwarder.
 Several things can cause port congestion, including equipment shortage, inclement weather, customs delays, and spikes in demand (especially during the holidays).